-Beginners looking for a firearm need to identify what they intend the gun to do.
+Pistol beginners looking for a firearm need to identify what they intend the gun to do.
 For example, a new shooter may desire a firearm that is suitable for self-defense, a self-defense caliber has certain criteria to meet.
 A shooter looking for a fun range gun has some different criteria to meet.

-Traits of Beginner Cartridges
+Traits of Beginner Pistol Cartridges